Braised Meatballs in Tomato Sauce

 Braised meatballs are soft and tender, and braising makes it harder to overcook your meatballs.
 If you prefer a crusty meatball, saute them in oil or bake your meatballs before braising them in the tomato sauce.

 You can braise meatballs in any sort of liquid or sauce.
-Check out these braised BBQ chicken meatballs!
+Check out these braised BBQ chicken meatballs and my meatball Stroganoff!

 Recipe tips and tricks